Microsoft/azure-docs.pt-pt/articles/iot-dps/how-to-provision-multitenant.md

-## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Preparar o ambiente de desenvolvimento do SDK de C do Azure IoT
+## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Prepare the Azure IoT C SDK development environment

-Nesta secção, irá clone o SDK de C do Azure IoT em cada VM.
-O SDK contém um exemplo que simulará a partir de cada região de aprovisionamento de dispositivos de um inquilino.
+In this section, you will clone the Azure IoT C SDK on each VM.
+The SDK contains a sample that will simulate a tenant's device provisioning from each region.

-1. Para cada VM, instale **Cmake**, **g + +** , **gcc**, e [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) através dos seguintes comandos:
+1. For each VM, install **Cmake**, **g++** , **gcc**, and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) using the following commands:

     ```bash
     sudo apt-get update